 School of Psychological and Social Sciences

 T: 01904 876474

 I am passionate about social psychology, which I teach and research at York St John University.
 Using Discursive Psychology and Conversation Analysis, I examine social psychological topics in and as part of everyday talk-in-interaction.
-My current research interests revolve around exploring the interactional mechanisms that underpin social influence, in particular persuasion and resistance.
+My research programme endeavours to respecify persuasion and resistance by excavating the interactional mechanisms that underpin them.

 2018 PhD Social Psychology, Loughborough University, UK

 2013 PhD Sociology, University of Bucharest, Romania